 SSI assessed that transactions from both active funds and ETFs are leaning towards net withdrawals from developing markets and the outlook for December is not too promising as the US market is still attracting most of the attention.

-In the global market, the US presidential election results have helped to ease concerns, helping capital flows into risky assets to break out.
-The trend of capital flows into global equity funds continued to be strong in November, but was mainly concentrated in the US market, while other major markets recorded net withdrawals, except for Japan.
+In the global market, the US presidential election results have helped to ease concerns, helping the flow of money into risky assets to break out.
+The trend of money flowing into global equity funds continued strongly in November, but was mainly concentrated in the US market, while other major markets recorded net withdrawals, except Japan.
 Net inflows into other financial assets such as bonds and money market funds remained positive in November 2024.

 The technology group continues to attract the majority of cash flow thanks to the push from individual investors, while investment funds are also more active in disbursing into the US market, with survey results from BofA showing that the allocation ratio to the US stock market has reached its highest level in the past 11 years.

-The opposite trend was seen in emerging markets as capital flows reversed.
-The strengthening of the US dollar, concerns over tariff policies, and the cooling of the psychological impact of China’s economic stimulus package led to strong net capital outflows in November, with a value of up to 8 billion USD – the highest net outflow since June 2020.
-Most markets recorded negative results, such as China (-4 billion USD), India (659 million USD).
+The opposite trend occurred in developing markets as capital flows reversed to net outflows.
+The strengthening of the US dollar and concerns about tariff policies, the psychological impact of China's economic stimulus package cooled down, causing strong net capital outflows in November, with a value of up to 8 billion USD - the highest net outflow since June 2020.
+Most markets recorded negative results such as China (-4 billion USD), India (659 million USD).

 Source: https://baodautu.vn/cac-quy-etf-tang-rut-rong-tren-thi-truong-chung-khoan-d232027.html